miellaby/entrelacs/EntrelacsManifesto.md

 ### Preamble ###

-Applied computer sciences help improving data structures.

-However, no study has yet put into question the fundamental _paradigm_ which governs how such data structures are mapped onto concrete storage space.
+Despite devising data structures, Computer Sciences have not yet put into question the fundamental _paradigm_ which governs how such data structures are mapped onto concrete storage spaces.

-Consequently, **all** digital and non-digital systems up to now follow a single paradigm, derived from _Writing_.
-As a side effect, all these systems are more or less modeled after _graph theory_.

-Because the [box/value paradigm](BoxValueParadigm.md), as we'll call it here, is the only paradigm an human being is accustomed to, neither scientists nor engineers have deeply explore a true alternative.
+**All** digital and analogical systems ever designed represent knowledge in the same way, a way derived from _Writing_, as we humans are accustomed to.

 ---

 # The Entrelacs manifesto #

-The **Entrelacs manifesto** claims one **can** and one **should** design a computer system based upon an alternate information paradigm.
+The **Entrelacs manifesto** claims one **can** and one **should** develops computing systems based on a new information paradigm called the _Entrelacs Paradigm_.

 Anyone interested in this objective can freely adhere and relate their work to this manifesto.

-More specifically, the **manifesto** makes the following claims:
+More specifically, this manifesto makes the following claims:

 1. **The only paradigm in use so far to store information within computers is the [box/value paradigm](BoxValueParadigm.md).
 Unfortunately, it's a fundamental _[abstraction inversion](http://en.wikipedia.org/wiki/Abstraction_inversion)_**

-2. **The _Entrelacs Paradigm_ is the fixed abstraction for information digitalization**
+2. **The _Entrelacs Paradigm_ is a better abstraction for information representation**
-   It consists in promoting **arrows** as the **first** and **only** citizen class of the whole information system.
+   It consists in promoting **arrows** as the **first** and **only** citizen class of an information system.
-   Arrows are **recursively** defined as **singletons of immutable connected ordered pair of arrows**.
+   An arrow is **recursively** defined as an **abstract-made-concrete immutable content-indexed singleton of a pair of arrows**.
-   In this paradigm, all data structures are reimagined as constructs made out of _arrows_, up to elementary information units like _vertex_ and _values_.
+   In this paradigm, all data structures are reimagined as _arrows_ constructs, up to fundamental information units like _vertex_ and _values_.
    [Read more about the Entrelacs paradigm ...](ArrowParadigm.md)

 3. **It's possible to design an entirely new knowledge system designed after the _Entrelacs paradigm_**
    as demonstrated by a simple ["pen & paper" experiment](PenAndPaperReferenceDesign.md).

-4. **It's possible to code a reasonably efficient _software implementation_ of such a knowledge store, known as an [_Arrow Space_](ArrowsSpace.md)** on top of existing hardware platforms.
+4. **It's possible to code a reasonably efficient _software implementation_ of such a knowledge store, known as an _[Arrow Space](ArrowsSpace.md)_** on top of existing hardware platforms.

-5. **Future Computing Environments that will leverage _Arrow Spaces_ will develop a whole new range of [native abilities](EntrelacsCapabilities.md).**
+5. **It's necessary to develop new Computing Environments on top of _Arrow Spaces_ as they will demonstrate a whole new range of [native abilities](EntrelacsCapabilities.md).**